tanthanh85/advanced_network_automation_course/readme.md

 ## Course Overview

-Modern enterprise networks are no longer managed through isolated scripts or manual configuration.
-They are **software‑driven systems** composed of automation platforms, APIs, controllers, data sources, and observability pipelines that must operate reliably at scale.
-As a result, network automation has evolved from simple task automation into a **software engineering discipline**.
+Modern enterprise networks are often managed through isolated scripts or manual configuration.
+They should be **software‑driven systems** composed of automation platforms, APIs, controllers, data sources, and observability pipelines that must operate reliably at scale.
+Hence, network automation has evolved from simple task automation into a **software engineering discipline**.

-This course is an **advanced, production‑focused network automation program** designed for engineers who already possess strong Python and automation fundamentals and are ready to move into **automation architecture, system design, and operational excellence**.
+This course is an **advanced, production‑focused network automation program** designed for engineers/teams who already possess strong Python and automation fundamentals and are ready to move into **automation architecture, system design, and operational excellence**.
 Rather than focusing on individual tools in isolation, the course emphasizes **how automation systems are designed, integrated, deployed, observed, secured, and evolved in real enterprise environments**.

-Throughout the course, learners will build and evolve a **single automation platform**, progressively enhancing it with object‑oriented design, Infrastructure as Code (IaC) workflows, enterprise network controllers, testing and validation pipelines, containerized runtime environments, observability systems, and AI‑assisted operational capabilities.
+Throughout the course, learners will build and evolve a **single automation platform**, progressively enhancing it with object‑oriented software design, Infrastructure as Code (IaC) workflows, enterprise network controllers, testing and validation pipelines, containerized runtime environments, together with observability systems, and AI‑assisted operational capabilities.

 This course adopts **GitLab as the standard code repository and CI/CD platform** and **HashiCorp Vault as the centralized secrets management system**, reflecting real‑world enterprise automation practices.

 This course is **not certification‑driven**.
-It is intended for engineers who want to **think and operate like network automation architects**.
+It is intended for engineers/teams who want to **think and operate like network automation architects**.

 ---